Section D2: Disciplinary - On Field

 ON FIELD OPERATIONAL RULES TRIBUNAL MEETINGS

 D2:8 The On Field Operational Rules Tribunal shall normally meet (if needed) at RLHQ each Tuesday, but may at its discretion meet at an alternative time and place.

 Super League Players whose conduct has been referred by the Match Review Panel to the On Field Operational Rules Tribunal will be dealt with at the next immediate meeting following the dismissal/alleged offence, unless the dismissal/alleged offence occurs the day before a meeting, in which case it will be dealt with at the subsequent meeting or on the date set by the Operational Rules Tribunal.
-However, other Players or other Person Subject to the Operational Rules dismissed or whose conduct is referred during the seven days prior to any meeting shall normally be dealt with on the second Tuesday following the dismissal/alleged offence save in the case of matches in the Grand Final Series when the case will usually be heard at the On Field Operational Rules Tribunal meeting immediately following the dismissal or alleged offence.
+However, other Players or other Persons Subject to the Operational Rules dismissed or whose conduct is referred during the seven days prior to any meeting shall normally be dealt with on the second Tuesday following the dismissal/alleged offence save in the case of matches in the last round of the regular season, the Super League Qualifying Play-Offs and the Grand Final Series when the case will usually be heard at the On Field Operational Rules Tribunal meeting immediately following the dismissal or alleged offence.
 Should a Player elect to make an Early Guilty Plea in accordance with the On Field Compliance Procedures and Sentencing Guidelines, the conduct will be dealt with by the On Field Operational Rules Tribunal without the need for a meeting.